 WE International is committed to helping those in the greatest need: the poor, the victims of violence and injustice, and the at-risk women living in developing countries around the world.

 Worldwide, more than a billion children are living “at risk.”
 They survive from moment to moment, lacking even the basic necessities of childhood development—food, shelter and safety, clothing, health care, parental support, and education.
 In many developing nations, more than half of the children under age 18 fit this definition.

-At WE International, we believe children should be allowed to be children: to grow, to dream and to laugh, to live in safety, and become educated.
+At WE International, we believe children should be allowed to be children: to grow, to dream, to laugh, to live in safety, and to receive education.

 That’s why WE International currently works in developing countries to provide:

 WE International is committed to helping those in the greatest need: the poor, the victims of violence and injustice, and the at-risk children of developing countries around the world.